-F. Vacation Rentals
+E. Vacation Rentals

 BACKGROUND: In 2011, the Florida Legislature passed House Bill 883, amending Section 509.032(7)(b), Florida Statutes to preempt local government ability to restrict the use of vacation rentals, prohibit vacation rentals, or regulate vacation rentals based solely on their classification, use, or occupancy unless a local government had done so on or before June 1, 2011.
 In 2014, the Florida Legislature passed Senate Bill 356, amending that same statute to preempt local government authority to prohibit vacation rentals or regulate the duration or frequency of rental of vacation rentals unless they had done so before June 1, 2011.
 Vacation rentals can create negative impacts within residential neighborhoods due to excessive noise, parking, and traffic problems; excessive use and impact on public services and public works; extreme size; and/or greater than normal occupancy.
 Their location within residential neighborhoods can disturb the quiet nature and atmosphere of the residential neighborhoods, the quiet enjoyment of its residents, and negatively impact property values.
-Legislation has been filed for the 2022 Legislative Session that would further preempt local government ability to regulate vacation rentals.